proudlyserving/proudlyserving.github.io/_contents/set-guiding-principles .md

 ---
 title: Set guiding principles
-description: Guiding principles help organizations align their values to their digital goals.
+description: Guiding principles help organizations align their values to their goals.
 They serve as an aspirational North Star to help teams make design and content decisions.
-Guiding principles enable collaboration and consistency so digital products achieve better outcomes and build trust.
+Guiding principles enable collaboration and consistency so products and services achieve better outcomes and build trust.
 img-feat:
 author:
  - Laine Hendricks